 This booklet primarily describes coverage under Original Medicare.
-If you have a Medicare Advantage Plan, another Medicare health plan, or both Medicare and Medicaid:
+If you have a Medicare Advantage Plan (Part C), another Medicare health plan, or both Medicare and Medicaid:

-- You may be able to get other services and supplies that Original Medicare doesn't cover. - Your costs may be different. - Coverage rules (like how often you can get an item or service) might be different.
-For more information, contact your plan or state Medicaid agency.
+- You may be able to get other services and supplies that Original Medicare doesn't cover. - · Your costs may be different. - Coverage rules (like how often you can get an item or service) might be different.